 A handwritten note that thanks customers for their purchase not only communicates that you are an exceptional business owner who looks out for their customers, but is also a great way to add a little nudge towards that buyer leaving a positive review.
 If you are physically involved with the packing and shipping process, make sure a note is included within each parcel.
 Take advantage of the packing slip and customize it to include a similar note.

 If you sell on your own website or on more creatively lenient sites like Etsy, we recommend throwing in a small freebie with your packages (please note: make sure this practice complies with each marketplace’s policies beforehand).
 This could be a chance for you to show appreciation to repeat customers for another order, or show new customers that you are grateful to them for trying out your business.
+Here are a few more Etsy selling tips that can help.

 Ideally your freebie would be something small and cost effective that makes sense and reinforces your brand.
 Think about what items are congruent with their purchase, or what could be used alongside it.
 For example, with every purchase I’ve ever made from online makeup store NYX Cosmetics, I’ve received a free lip liner in my box.